 Simeon grew up in England and studied geography at Middlesex University in London.
 He moved to Canada in 1981 and attended McMaster University in Hamilton where he continued his graduate studies researching agricultural land use change and industrial restructuring.

 Simeon landed in Nova Scotia in 1986 and took up a position lecturing Canadian geography, marketing, regional economic analysis and GIS at Saint Mary’s University.
 Since then he has co-authored the first digital atlas produced in North America, been Academic Chair at COGS in Lawrencetown and held senior positions in the private sector with engineering and IT companies.

 He recently led a Business Retention and Expansion / BRE program in Hants County and was Project Coordinator for the Employer of Choice Pilot Initiative (EOCPI).
 He also coaches CEO’s and has been an export mentor.

 Simeon has worked extensively in the international market, has published widely and presented at many conferences.
 He has worked with a number of non-profit groups and recently completed studies on the life sciences, IT and geomatics sectors in our region.
 All of these focused on human resource and skills challenges.
 Simeon currently provides management consulting services to clients throughout Nova Scotia.

-David has been our Executive Director since December 2010 and manages the day to day operations of the association.
+David has been the Executive Director of GANS since December 2010 and manages the day to day operations of the association.